fauzanalfaruqi/E-Clinic/README.md

 # Avenger Clinic - Golang Backend Clinic Management System

 Avenger Clinic is a backend clinic management system built using Go.
-This project was created during final project of the Go bootcamp at [Enigmacamp](https://enigmacamp.com/).
+This project was created during final project of the Go bootcamp.
 Implements clean architecture, the program can perform CRUD operations and Authorization using JWT.

 ## Get Started